BenjaminEngelman/BenjaminEngelman.github.io/index.md

   <h3>Extreme Consumers</h3>

-  <p>We select, among all the households, the 5% that spent the biggest part of their food spendings on meat.
+  <p>We select, among all the households, 5% of households spent the biggest part of their food spendings on meat.
 These people are categorized as "extreme meat consumers".
 We apply the same selection strategy to obtain the "extreme vegetable consumers".</p>

   <p>We look at the popular words in the description of the products consumed by those groups.
 Red and green words represent extreme meat and extreme vegetable consumers respectively.</p>